 Back in 2019, Microsoft introduced new privacy features to Windows that give you more granular control over which apps are accessing your microphone.
 The side effect of this is that certain apps may be blocked from using your microphone without you even knowing.

-Of course, you’re likely to be using many apps not from the Microsoft Store, so to make sure these are enabled, scroll down even further and set the “Allow desktop apps … ” slider to “On.”
+- Of course, you’re likely to be using many apps not from the Microsoft Store, so to ensure these are enabled in Windows 10, scroll down even further and set the “Allow desktop apps … ” slider to “On.”
 In Windows 11, the corresponding option is “Let desktop apps access your Microphone.”
 Turn its slider to “On.”

 2. Check Microphone Driver